-Have you ever wondered how a huge rocket can rise from the ground all the way up to space?
+- Have you ever wondered how a huge rocket can rise from the ground all the way up to space?

-In this lesson, you will learn about how it is possible to launch a rocket into space like NASA has done many times!
+Learn how it is possible to launch a rocket into space like NASA has done many times!

-2. According to Newton's Third Law of Motion, for every action, there must be an equal and opposite reaction.
+According to Newton's Third Law of Motion, for every action, there must be an equal and opposite reaction.
 You use this principle every day!

 - How can the space program possibly get such a heavy, large object all the way into space?
-This action requires force, and a lot of it!

 Fuel is burned to produce gas, and the gas is pushed out the back of the rocket, causing it to rise up with enough force to get into orbit — or even to the moon!
 This force is called thrust.